mark-me/hyphenatr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`hyphenatr` : HYPHENATE ALL THE THINGS
+`hyphenatr` : HY-PHEN-ATE ALL THE THINGS

 The following functions are implemented: